MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/PowerShell/new-place.md

 * Building
 * Floor

-_This property is currently required if you are setting ParentId, but we plan to deprecate it soon because ParentId is sufficient to validate parent type._
+_This property is currently required if you're setting ParentId, but we plan to deprecate it soon because ParentId is sufficient to validate parent type._

 |Attribute|Description|
 | -------- | -------- |